pan-/Porting_Guide/Docs/BLE/Gap.md

  *
  * @return Maximum size of the whitelist.
  *
- * @note If using mbed OS the size of the whitelist can be configured by
- *       setting the YOTTA_CFG_WHITELIST_MAX_SIZE macro in your yotta
- *       config file.
- *
  * @experimental
  */
 virtual uint8_t getMaxWhitelistSize() const;
 ```

+This API query the maximum number of addresses that can be contained by the
+ble underlying stack.

 ### `getWhitelist`